 Total – $3,123 (although I’m sure it’s higher, I’m forgetting something!)

 You have to submit a self-addressed, stamped envelope for the French Consulate to send your passports back along with the visas (fingers crossed).
 However, the visas are not yet officially complete until after you arrive in France.
-You must register at your local Mairie (which is similar to a city hall), take an X-Ray for your health exam, submit your forms with the OPII office (French immigration) and pay another fee of 241 euros.
+Your visa is valid once you get a stamp from French customs at the airport of your arrival.
+After a few months, you will receive an appointment to take an X-Ray for your health exam, submit your forms with the OPII office (French immigration) and pay another fee of 241 euros.
+You also must register at your local Mairie (which is similar to a city hall) and enroll any children in school.

 10390 Santa Monica Blvd.
 Suite 115